 - Once you’ve removed the nut, lift the cartridge straight up.

-Remove the O-Ring and Springs
+Remove O-Ring & Springs

 After the cartridge is out, look inside the faucet.
 Some faucets have an O-ring.
 It looks like a round rubber O or washer.
 You may just see a spring.
 Take out both pieces: